benvanik/node-transcoding/README.md

 ### Sources/targets

 All APIs take a source and target.
 Sources can be either strings representing file paths or Node readable streams.
-Targets must currently be string file paths, although that will be changing.
+Targets can be either strings representing file paths or Node writable streams.
+Note that if possible you should use file paths, as it enables a much more optimized

 ### Media Information